myyc/persoarabic_xkb_layout/README.md

 * If you have used the MacOS Arabic QWERTY (best on the market) this will be very familiar to you, at least the basics
-* There are differences because I did this in an hour and I couldn't be bothered to replicate it fully.
+* There are differences because I did this in an hour and I couldn't be bothered to replicate it fully, e.g. ض is shift+D instead of shift+C because shift+C is چ which is more sensible for Persian speakers.
 * It should include everything, including vocalisation, shadda, sukun, آ أ إ ئ ژ etc.
 * Vocalisation + shadda / sukun are all triggered by alt plus